isabella232/advertising-cloud.en/help/dsp/audiences/audience-segment-logic-syntax.md

+---
+title: Syntax for Audience Segment Logic
+description: Syntax for Audience Segment Logic
+---
-# Syntax for Audience Segment Logic {#audience-segment-logic-syntax}
+# Syntax for Audience Segment Logic

 When you create reusable audiences, you can manually define segment logic using alphanumeric segment IDs and the following syntax: